SERVICES

 Before and after Asian nose job (rhinoplasty) with rib cartilage (costal), DCF (diced cartilage fascia) with extended spreader grafts, septal extension graft, shield graft, tip graft, alar rim grafts and diced cartilage fascia graft to create a more projected and defined nose.

-Asian Rhinoplasty Videos
+Asian Nose Job Videos

 To speak to a specialist directly: 310-772-0766